sspanak/dimmusaurus/README.md

   * `BASE_URL` is used for generating absoulte URLs in templates.
 Usually, you'd only want to ensure the protocol is correct here.

 #### Database Setup and Management
 The project runs on Sqlite3 that comes with Python, so there is no need to install anything extra.
-Normally, you do not need to open the database at all, as Django and the build-tools take care of it, but should you need to do so, run: `sqlite3 src/py/db.sqlite3`.
+Normally, you do not need to take care the database at all, as Django and the build-tools do it for you, but should you need to do so, run: `sqlite3 src/py/db.sqlite3`.

-There are `make db-backup` and `make db-import` commands, for exporting and importing the data.
+There are `$ make db-backup` and `$ make db-import` commands, for exporting and importing the data.
 They generate and read a `.tar` containing `.csv`, respectively.
 Each `.csv` inside the tarball corresponds to a database table and is compatible with sqlite3.
 See more about the make commands [below](#available-make-commands).

-**A note on importing backups:** have in mind that exporting appends the current date and time to the filename, however, the import script will _NOT_ accept a file with such name. `make db-import` expects and reads _ONLY_ a `ds.db.tar` file in `db/` directory.
+**A note on importing backups:** have in mind that exporting appends the current date and time to the filename, however, the import script will _NOT_ accept a file with such name. `db-import` expects and reads _ONLY_ a `ds.db.tar` file in `db/` directory.

 **Warning:** `db-import` will truncate each table before importing the corresponding `.csv` data!
 Tables not matching a `.csv` file, however, will not be affected.

 ### Running

 #### The entire site
-* `$ make`: builds and minifies the `css` and the `js`, and copies them and the images to the Django `static` folder.
-* `$ django-admin compilemessages` - builds all translations from `.po` files
+* `$ make django`
-* `$ python manage.py migrate` - runs database migrations
+* `$ cd src/py/`
-* `$ python manage.py runserver [a-port-of-your-choice]` - runs the server.
+* `$ python manage.py runserver [a-port-of-your-choice]`

 The site will be available on 127.0.0.1:8000, or at the port you have chosen.

 #### The UI Demo
-* `$ make ui` - builds the `css` and the `js`, and copies the images to `ui-demo` folder.
+* `$ make ui`
 * `$ cd ui-demo/`
 * Open the `index.html`

 #### Available Make Commands
-In case you need to build only one part of the project, the following commands are available:
+In case you need to build only a part of the project, or work with the database, the following commands are available:

 Django:
 * `$ make clean`: cleans up the Django `static` folder.
 * `$ make css-prod`: compiles all css into one file, minifies it, then copies it to the Django `static` folder.
-* `$ make js-prod`: same as `make css-dev` but for javascript.
+* `$ make js-prod`: same as `$ make css-prod` but for javascript.
-* `$ make django-static`: builds both the `css` and the `js`, and copies the images to Django `static` folder, making sure, all resources are ready to use.
+* `$ make django-static`: builds both the `css` and `js`, and also copies the images to Django `static` folder.
 This is the default target.
-* `$ make django`: builds all `css` and `js`, but in addition compiles translations and runs database migrations.
 * `$ make translations`: generates or updates .po translation files from python source code.
-Same as running: `$ django-admin makemessages -l bg && django-admin makemessages -l fr`.
+Same as running: `$ django-admin makemessages` command.
+* `$ make django`: Runs all the above, making sure the site will run properly.

 UI Demo:
 * `$ make clean-ui`: cleans up the `ui-demo/` folder.
 * `$ make css-ui`: compiles all css into one file and copies it to the `ui-demo/` folder.
 * `$ make images`: copies the `images` to `ui-demo/` folder.
 They don't need building, so they are just copied.
-* `$ make js-ui`: same as `make css-ui`, but for JavaScript.
+* `$ make js-ui`: same as `$ make css-ui`, but for JavaScript.
-* `$ make ui`: runs all commands to build the frontend demo, including copying the necessary `.html` files.
+* `$ make ui`: runs all the above to build the frontend demo, including copying the necessary `.html` files.

 Deployment:
-* `$ make tar`: builds the django site (including images), then makes a compressed tarball out of it.
-Also, includes necessary install scripts.
-Check [Deployment](#deployment) for more info.

-Database specific commands are:
 * `$ make db-backup`: exports the data from all content tables to `.csv` files, one per each table, then packs them in a `.tar`.
 The resulting tarball will be in `db/` directory.
 Date and time will be appended to the filename, so _**it is safe to run it multiple times**.
 No backups will be overwritten._
 * `$ make db-import`: Looks for a file named `ds.db.tar` in the `db/` directory, created using `$ make db-backup` _(Note the tarball filenames!)_.
 If the file is found, **for each `.csv`** in the tarball, it **truncates the corresponding table** in the database, **then inserts the new data**.
 Unrelated tables will not be affected.
+* `$ make tar`: builds the django site (including images), then makes a compressed tarball out of it.
+Also, includes necessary install scripts.
+Check [Deployment](#deployment) for more info.

 ### Deployment
-#### Preparing
 First, make sure you have installed all the required software described [above](#requirements).

+As a security measure, the intended workflow is to have an admin account locally and use `db-backup` and `db-import` make commands to transfer the database to a remote server.
+In case you choose to manage the database on the remote machine, just create an admin account there instead of locally, and skip database steps from the instructions below.

+In both cases, follow [Django Docs](https://docs.djangoproject.com/en/3.0/intro/tutorial02/) to create the admin account.

+#### Preparing the deployment

-After this, create an installation archive, and export your local database:
+To create an installation archive, and export your local database:
 ```
 $ make tar && make db-backup
 ```